sak1997/simple-pipeline/README.md

 | New Feature | Done - Implemented Static Analysis|
 | Screencast and Milestone Report | Please see below for the screencast

-Please see below for more about the challenges and experiences in the corresponding sections.
 ## Setup Instructions

   1) Create an account in [Digital Ocean](https://www.digitalocean.com).